-During the year under review, the Company has reviewed the Internal Audit Charter and enhanced the scope of the internal audit detailing the roles and responsibilities of Internal Audit function and the same was approved by the Audit Committee.
+During the year under review, the Company has revised the Internal Audit Charter and enhanced the scope of the internal audit detailing the roles and responsibilities of Internal Audit function and the same was approved by the Audit Committee.

-During the Financial Year, Crowe Mak Limited, a DIFC & DFSA Auditor was reappointed for performing Internal Audit function and internal audit was undertaken for the half year periods from April 1, 2021 to September 30, 2021 and October 1, 2021 to March 31, 2022.
+During the Financial Year, RSM UAE, a DIFC & DFSA registered firm was reappointed for performing Internal Audit function and internal audit was undertaken from April 1, 2022 to December 31, 2022.